SC hospital system says patient information compromised during cybersecurity incident

 In some cases, a patient's Social Security and health insurance information were available.
 Since the employee's login access was limited, medical records were not accessible via the compromised credentials.

 Prisma officials explained in a press release that they are unclear how long the credentials were available.
-A spokeswoman for the hospital system did not immediately provide information about how many patients were affected.
+But the hospital system did confirm that 19,000 patients and 3,000 volunteers were potentially affected by the login compromise.

 In response to the incident, Prisma explained it conducted "an extensive investigation," and attempted to block inappropriate access to the Palmetto Health website.
 The system has also changed the employee's password.